How U.S. Health Care Became Big Business

 Now that consolidation trend has kind of snowballed and skyrocketed to a point ... that in many parts of the country, major cities only have one, maybe two, hospital systems.
 And what you see with that level of consolidation is it's kind of a mini-monopoly.

-On how the health-care industry stands to profit more from lifetime treatment than it does from curing disease
+On the ways the health-care industry stands to profit more from lifetime treatment than it does from curing disease

 On how prices will rise to whatever the market will bear